 Traditional Floor Plans

-The closed concept or traditional floor plan is typically seen in older homes, but it’s gaining popularity as people are spending more time at home.
+The closed concept or traditional floor plan is typically seen in older homes, but it’s gaining popularity as people spend more time at home.
 With barriers and walls in place, the traditional floor plan allows for privacy that you can’t get from an open concept design.
-Sound doesn’t travel as much, making it easier to find peace and quiet when you need to work or study, and it’s much easier to keep each room tidy.
+Sound doesn’t travel as much, making it easier to find peace and quiet when you need to work or study, and keeping each room tidy is much easier.

-Since each room is a separate space, you can decorate without having to worry about an overall cohesive look as you would with an open concept design.
+Since each room is a separate space, you can decorate without worrying about an overall cohesive look as you would with an open concept design.
 The walls and doors also make heating and cooling your home much more energy-efficient.

 Which floor plan is best?